 Hotels & Resorts: Options like Tarrafal Residence, King Fisher Village, and local guesthouses provide comfortable stays for various budgets.

-Other Beaches: Explore nearby coves and coastal areas like Praia Ribeira da Prata for more beach adventures.
+Other Beaches: Explore nearby coves and coastal areas like Ribeira da Prata for more beach adventures.

 Excursions & Day Trips: Hike Monte Graciosa, visit historical sites, or take part in cultural tours in and around the region.